neilblom/wordlist-writer/docs/Tokenizer_Specification.md

 Tokenizer Specification
-Version: 2026-07-20
+Version: 2026-07-23
 Status: Authoritative Tokenizer Guide

 Overview
 This document defines the tokenizer architecture for WordList Writer.
-It explains how raw text becomes tokens, how normalization works, how IME-safe behavior is enforced, and how tokens integrate with the highlight pipeline, cognate system, frequency system, master list, dictionary profiles, and merged cognate dictionary.
+It explains how raw text becomes tokens, how normalization works, how IME-safe behavior is enforced, and how tokens integrate with the highlight pipeline, cognate system, frequency system, and master list.
+All Phase 3 dictionary profile and merged dictionary features have been removed.
 The tokenizer is a core subsystem and must remain stable across all future development phases.

-1. Tokenizer Identity
+Tokenizer Identity
 The tokenizer is responsible for:
 * splitting raw text into tokens
 * preserving whitespace and punctuation
 * producing normalized lemmas
 * supporting IME-safe input
 * providing token objects for analysis
-* ensuring compatibility with mergedCognateMap
 The tokenizer must never trigger highlight or autosave.

-2. Token Types
+Token Types
 The tokenizer produces two token categories:
 * word tokens (objects)
 * non-word tokens (raw strings)